EPCCed/2022-12-05-belfast/feedback.md

  - Thank you, very helpful supervisors, great work, useful content.
  - Thank you!
 Very helpful and very well explained =)
  - Very comprehensive course!
+ - Demonstration of how to write Python code helped to convey the information well.

 ### The bad
  - Would be better if all exercises build into main "project" rather than being stand-alone.

+## Git and SQL (day 3)

+### The good
+ - Good introduction of SQL.
+ - Sorry for zoning out in the last hour, my attention span is awful and entirely not your fault.
+Very good delivery as always.
+ - Very helpful.
+Have learned a lot!
+Thank you for all the help =)
+ - Demonstration of how to use the software on screen helped to convey the information.

+### The bad
+ - Going too fast.
+I wish more time to explore the link between SQL and (Python and R).
+ - Online instructions were rather difficult to find.